yikeura700/azure-docs/articles/cost-management-billing/manage/cancel-azure-subscription.md

 ## Delete free trial or pay-as-you-go subscriptions

-If you have a free trial or pay-as-you-go subscription, you don't have to wait 90 days for the subscription to automatically delete.
 You can delete your subscription *three days* after you cancel it.
 The **Delete subscription** option isn't available until three days after you cancel your subscription.

 1. Wait three days after the date you canceled the subscription.
 1. Select your subscription on the [Subscriptions](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) page in the Azure portal.